 LCH in the bone marrow causes pancytopenia, but thrombocytopenia is often the most obvious problem with bleeding and anemia that may be exacerbated by an enlarged spleen.

-Patients with cerebellar involvement present with inability to walk or balance (ataxia), tremors of their hands with difficulty writing (dysmetria), trouble speaking (dysarthria) as well as difficulty learning and having abnormal behaviors.
+Patients with cerebellar involvement present with difficulty walking or with balance (ataxia), tremors of their hands with difficulty writing (dysmetria), trouble speaking (dysarthria) as well as difficulty learning and having abnormal behaviors.
 (Wnorowski), Mittheisz)

-LCH is caused by mutations in a cell signaling pathway known as the MAPKinase pathway.
-Key genes mutated in this pathway include BRAF (65-70%), MAP2K (20%), and other rarer genes, all of which lead to abnormal activation of a gene known as ERK.
-These mutations are “genetic accidents” which occur during DNA copying in dendritic cells and are not inherited.
+LCH is caused by variants in a cell signaling pathway known as the MAPKinase pathway.
+Key genes in this pathway include BRAF (65-70%), MAP2K (20%) and rarely, other genes, all of which lead to abnormal activation of a gene known as ERK.
+(Durham) These variants occur during DNA copying in dendritic cells and are not inherited.
 The maturation stage of the dendritic cell will determine what type of disease a patient will develop.
-If the mutation occurs when the dendritic cell is still in stem cell stage, this early precursor may go to any organ in the body-especially liver, spleen and bone marrow.
-Mutation in a more mature dendritic cell will lead to LCH in a variety of organs, but not the “high risk” ones mentioned before.
+If the variant occurs when the dendritic cell is still in stem cell stage, this early precursor may go to any organ in the body-especially liver, spleen and bone marrow.
+A variant in a more mature dendritic cell will lead to LCH in a variety of organs, but not the “high risk” ones mentioned before.
 An even more mature dendritic cell carrying this mutation may go to only skin and bone.

-Hispanics have a higher incidence of diffuse LCH involvement and Blacks are less affected.
+Hispanics have a higher incidence of diffuse LCH involvement and Blacks are less affected than Whites.
 (Riberio) The overall incidence of LCH is between 4 and 9 cases per million with males slightly more affected than females (1.2:1) and the highest number of cases presenting in the first four years of life.
+The incidence is adults is not known, but may be 1-2 per million.

 The diagnostic work-up may include X-rays of the skull, a complete skeletal bone survey and PET scan, chest x-ray, complete blood count and differential, erythrocyte sedimentation rate, liver function tests including AST, ALT, bilirubin, and albumin; electrolytes and urinalysis.
-(Phillips) CT of the skull if mastoids involved.
+(Phillips) CT of the skull if mastoids, orbits, or sphenoid are involved.
 Pulmonary disease: high resolution CT.
-Brain: MRI.
-Diabetes insipidus: water deprivation test or serum and urine osmolality.
+A brain MRI is needed for patients with pituitary or suspicion of other brain lesions.
+When symptoms of diabetes insipidus occur, a water deprivation test or serum and urine osmolality is required.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.